-The "Lead CV" in each case is the first of 3 consequential CV's that are edited and shown on the same screen of a ZIMO MX31/MX32 cab during the "incremental programming" procedure.
+The "Lead CV" in each case is the first of a group of 3 CV's, which are edited and displayed together on a ZIMO MX31/MX32 cab during the "incremental programming" procedure.

-CV Designation Range INC- Step Defa ult Description LEAD - CV #287 Brake squeal threshold 0 - 255 10 20 The brake squeal should start when the speed drops below a specific speed step.
-It will be automatically stopped at speed 0 (based on back-EMF results). #288 Minimum driving time before brake squeals 0 - 255 = 0 - 25 sec 10 50 The brake squeal is to be suppressed when an engine is driven for a short time only, which is usually a shunting run and often without any cars (in reality it is mostly the cars that are squealing not the engine itself!).
-Note: Brake squeal sounds can also be assigned to a function key (see allocation procedure CV #300 =), with which the brake squeal can be started or stopped manually!
+CV Designation Range INC- Step De- fault Description LEAD - CV #287 Brake squeal threshold 0 - 255 10 20 The brake squeal should start when the speed drops below a specific speed step.
+It will be auto- matically stopped at speed 0 (based on back-EMF results). #288 Minimum driving time before brake squeals 0 - 255 10 50 The brake squeal is to be suppressed when an engine is driven for a short time only, which is usually a shunting run and often without any cars (in reality it is mostly the cars that are squealing not the engine itself!).
+Note: Brake squeal sounds can also be assigned to a function key (see allocation procedure CV 0 - 25 sec #300 =), with which the brake squeal can be started or stopped manually!